groundwater/binary-fusion/README.md

 ![Binary Fusion Overview](https://raw.github.com/jacobgroundwater/binary-fusion/assets/Export/Overview.png)

+[dg: sorry if you find these annoying, but i am not sure how one comments in place.
+Please remove after reading.]
+[dg: Perhaps my misread, but the diagram seems to imply that you do not start with an AMI?
+I think that normally you would want to.]

 ## Product Vision

 _Problems in traditional application deployment_

-- in-place applications updates are risky
+- in-place applications updates are risky [dg: without fully fusing, an upgrade could cook up new images in a similar manner]
-- os updates are difficult without disrupting a running application
+- os updates are difficult without disrupting a running application [dg: same]
-- application rollbacks are difficult
+- application rollbacks are difficult [dg: as long as the recipe scripts are in vc, you can roll these back]

 _Problems with Platform as a Services_
+- Paas frameworks will always lag wrt cloud IAAS innovations]
+- IAAS providers will evove and make generic Paas a paasing fad]

-- prohibitive to create private clouds
+- prohibitive to create private clouds [dg: which aspects are prohibitive?]
 - applications updates can still break a working deployment
-- limited regions per provider
+- limited regions per provider [dg: is this a IAAS vs PAAS argument?]

 _Opportunities with cloud computing_